carlacupcake/hashin_shtrikman_mp/paper/markdown/paper.md

 design, the cost value can be thought of as the fractional error from the desired outcome, plus penalties for "bad\" load sharing (should contribute 0 in the case of "good\" load sharing).
-A user can monitor the results of the genetic algorithm with the convergence plot, included in \autoref{fig:convg}.
+A user can monitor the results of the genetic algorithm with the convergence plot, an example of which is included in \autoref{fig:convg}.

-The nature of genetic algorithms is to produce several offspring with the same properties and costs after many generations, thus `hashin_shtrikman_mp` presents the user with only the *unique* top performing designs in a table.
-For the singular lowest-cost performer, users are presented with a breakdown of the cost, as in Figure
+The nature of genetic algorithms is to produce several offspring with the same properties and costs after many generations.
+Thus, `hashin_shtrikman_mp` presents the user with only the *unique* top performing designs in a table.
+For the singular lowest-cost performer, users are presented with a breakdown of the cost, as in
 \autoref{fig:cost-func-contribs}.

 ## Visualization and analysis